apostrophecms/apostrophe-documentation/docs/modules/apostrophe-utils/index.md

 browser attributes, rather than filtering for the database.
 Preserving simple string properties like `._url` is usually a good thing in the former case.

+Arrays are cloned as such only if they are true arrays (Array.isArray returns true).
+Otherwise all objects with a length property would be treated as arrays, which is an unrealistic restriction on apostrophe doc schemas.
 ### orderById(*ids*, *items*, *idProperty*) *[api]*
 `ids` should be an array of mongodb IDs.
 The elements of the `items` array, which should be the result of a mongodb query, are returned in the order specified by `ids`.